 New Orleans is one of America's first multi-cultural cities, richly influenced from the presence of native and global traditions and peoples.
 As New Orleans passes its 300 year milestone, the principle of Equity lives through the inclusive recognition of these contributions to our lives and the opportunity to identify and elevate the history of our citizens who made this city the amazing place that the world flocks to see.
-Our approaches to preservation, conservation and restoration must incorporate the buildings, art, music, dance, and oral traditions that reflect all of our citizens' contributions, and must preserve the residency of longtime neighbors and culture-bearers throughout historic neighborhoods.
+Our approaches to preservation, conservation and restoration must incorporate the buildings, art, music, dance, and oral traditions that reflect all of our citizens' contributions.